 Consider this article from Scientific American “When Scientific Orthodoxy Resembles Religion Dogma”.

-The time is now to re-view and re-new the understanding of all significant philosophies, beliefs, myths, religious documents, and understandings under the microscope of The Theory of Embedded Intelligence for the benefit of all.
+The time is now to re-view and re-new the understanding of all significant philosophies, beliefs, myths, religious documents, and scientific understandings and orthodoxy under the microscope of The Theory of Embedded Intelligence aka The Theory for the benefit of all.

 -William (Bill) D. Mensch Jr.